Skip to main content

 Bridging Innovation and Trust

 This initiative aligns with the broader strategy of creating an ecosystem of excellence and trust in AI within the Union, leveraging initiatives like the AI Testing and Experimentation Facilities (TEFs) to validate and promote trustworthy AI innovations.
 TEFs are networks of world-class experimentation and testing sites, playing a crucial role in supporting the deployment and uptake of trustworthy AI technologies, as well as assisting European innovators in bringing their AI-powered solutions closer to market.
-The close interplay between AI Factories and TEFs is expected to further enhance the innovation ecosystem, providing pre-market validation for AI innovations developed within AI Factories.
+The close interplay between AI Factories and TEFs is will further enhance the innovation ecosystem, providing pre-market validation for AI innovations developed within AI Factories.

 Through the EuroHPC JU, the Commission and Member States and Associated Countries will invest a total amount of EUR 2.1 billion in acquiring new or upgrading existing EuroHPC supercomputers with AI capabilities, creating supercomputing services in AI, and developing AI-oriented microprocessors and skills support.
 In addition, the Commission will provide financial support for startup incubation and scale-up activities of EUR 100 million via InvestEU that would leverage an additional investment of EUR 1 billion.